3choff/docs-miner/README.md

 1. Open the Docs Miner sidebar (look for the Docs Miner icon in the Activity Bar)
 2. Enter the URL you want to generate documentation from
+3. Specify the output folder for the generated documentation
-3. Adjust the crawling depth using the slider:
+4. Adjust the crawling depth using the slider:
-   - Depth 1: Single page only
+   - Depth 1: Current page only
-   - Depth 2: Page and direct links
+   - Depth 2: Current page + one level down
-   - Depth 3: Medium depth crawl
+   - Depth 3: Current page + two levels down
-   - Depth 4: Deep crawl
+   - Depth 4: Current page + three levels down
-   - Depth 5: Very deep crawl
+   - Depth 5: Current page + four levels down
-4. Click "Start Crawling" to begin
+5. Click "Start Crawling" to begin
-5. Monitor the progress in real-time
+6. Monitor the progress in real-time
-6. Use the "Stop Crawling" button if you want to end the process early
+7. Use the "Stop Crawling" button if you want to end the process early

-The markdown file will be automatically created in your current workspace and opened for viewing.
+The markdown file will be automatically created in your specified output folder and opened for viewing.

 ## Requirements

-- VSCode 1.95.0 or higher
+- VSCode 1.80.0 or higher
 - Active internet connection

 ## Installation